 Sure, we’ve said it before.
 But we’ll say it again, because it’s one of the neatest tricks in all the heavens.
-That is … Orion’s Belt points to Sirius.
+That is … Orion’s Belt points to Sirius in the constellation Canis Major the Greater Dog.
 Sirius is the brightest star in the nighttime sky.
 It’s up before dawn now but will be shifting into the evening sky as the months pass.
 Orion is found in the predawn morning sky every September.

 Yes, you can find Orion.
 Trust me.
 If you go outside and look south to southeast before dawn now, you’ll notice Orion’s Belt, which consists of a short, straight row of medium-bright stars.
 Just draw a line through Orion’s Belt and extend that line toward the horizon.
 You’ll easily spot Sirius, the sky’s brightest star.